Minimum 2:1 (or equivalent) or an appropriate first degree and postgraduate qualification

 - Professor Hazel Rymer

 We encourage enquiries from prospective students on any aspect of biogeochemistry, ecosystem ecology and environmental science.
-Lists of postgraduate research projects likely to be available for a 2016 start will become available towards the end of 2015.

 Fees and funding